IMISE/fhir4fair-swat4hcls2024/docs/index.md

 - policy makers

 <div class="red-box">
-  <p><span class="box-heading">Call for participation:</span> The audience is asked to bring their own examples of FHIR implementations of clinical research artifacts such as research study metadata, study designs, descriptions of datasets, inclusion and exclusion criteria or study documents.</p>
+  <span class="box-heading">Call for participation:</span> The audience is asked to bring their own examples of FHIR implementations of clinical research artifacts such as research study metadata, study designs, descriptions of datasets, inclusion and exclusion criteria or study documents.
 </div>

 # Required skills